tripleee/sloshy/README.md

 and the server `chat.stackexchange.com` obviously already exist in the file.)

+Please separately make sure that Sloshy has write access to any privileged room you want to add to the list.

 Perhaps notice also that there are two main chat servers with very similar names, where one contains "overflow" and the other contains "exchange".